 Direction

-The fact that Bavaria made such financial concessions to the small Franconian town in 1920 and gave money for the theatre had a simple reason: at that time, the economically struggling Coburg was considering joining the newly formed state of Thuringia.
-Next to the theatre stands the Edinburgh Palace from 1845, which belonged to the British Prince Alfred of Saxe-Coburg and Gotha, son of Queen Victoria.
-A famous photograph in front of the palace conservatory shows the illustrious family: the German Emperor Wilhelm II, the later Russian Tsar Nicholas II, the Romanian Crown Prince Ferdinand, the Coburg Dukes - and Queen Victoria of Great Britain and Ireland, whose mother came from Coburg.
+There was a simple reason why Bavaria made such financial concessions to the small Franconian town in 1920 and gave money for the theatre: at the time, Coburg, which was struggling economically, was considering joining the newly formed state of Thuringia.
+Next to the theatre is the Edinburgh Palace from 1845, which belonged to the British Prince Alfred of Saxe-Coburg and Gotha, son of Queen Victoria.
+A famous photo in front of the palace conservatory shows the illustrious family: the German Kaiser Wilhelm II, the later Russian Tsar Nicholas II, the Romanian Crown Prince Ferdinand, the Coburg Dukes - and Queen Victoria of Great Britain and Ireland, whose mother came from Coburg.

-Today the building is the seat of the Chamber of Industry and Commerce and can only be visited from the outside.
-The theatre and palace complete the ensemble of buildings on the Schlossplatz, the focal point of which is the magnificent Ducal Palace.
+Today, the building is home to the Chamber of Industry and Commerce and can only be viewed from the outside.
+The theatre and palace complete the ensemble of buildings on the Schlossplatz, the centrepiece of which is the magnificent Ducal Palace.

-In the 16th century, the Coburg Duke Johann Ernst moved his court from Veste Coburg down to the town.
-Here, between 1543 and 1547, he had a Franciscan monastery dissolved by the Reformation converted into a three-winged building in the Renaissance style.
-From 1690, Ehrenburg Castle was converted into a Baroque residence of the Coburg dukes with a magnificent hall and the court church.
-After 1810, the building received its neo-Gothic style - the still young Berlin architect Karl Friedrich Schinkel provided the designs for it.
+In the 16th century, Duke Johann Ernst of Coburg moved his court from the Veste Coburg down to the town.
+Here, between 1543 and 1547, he had a Franciscan monastery that had been dissolved by the Reformation remodelled into a three-winged building in the Renaissance style.
+From 1690, the Ehrenburg was converted into a Baroque residence of the Coburg dukes with a magnificent hall and court church.
+After 1810, the building was given its neo-Gothic style - designed by the young Berlin architect Karl Friedrich Schinkel.

-On a tour of the palace, 25 rooms can be visited, including the Family Hall, Giant's Hall, Throne Hall, the two picture galleries, the Duke's Apartment and the Duchess's living quarters, as well as the Court Church.
+On a tour of the palace, you can visit 25 rooms, including the Family Hall, Giant's Hall, Throne Room, the two picture galleries, the Duke's flat and the Duchess's living quarters as well as the Court Church.

 Schlossplatz 1